All Episodes

 And to me, that's what matters.

-It's not about a personality, it's about a a conservative philosophy.
+It's about a conservative philosophy.

 And I know a lot of people doubted that Donald Trump was really a conservative.